cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```shell
 gfortran -o hello hello.f90
 ```
-where the executable is not called hello.  *Check it out!*
+where the executable is now called hello.  *Check it out!*

 The executable is executed by  the command
 ```shell